Cavender-Bares-Lab/Data-management-lab/docs/protocols/ankom_fiber_analyzer.md

 1. Grind samples using a 1 mm screen and dry.

 2. Label bags with special Ankom marker or **industral** permanent Sharpie.
+Label with a unique ID e.g. 1-24.

 3. Tare Ankom bag and record weight.